lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image::  status-notifier-pref.png

-To change the settings on your clock right click on the clock and then :menuselection:`Configure World clock`.
+To change the settings on your clock right click on the clock and then :menuselection:`Configure World Clock`.
 To change settings on how your clock shows stuff use the :guilabel:`Display format` tab.
 The :guilabel:`Format` drop down menu allows you to change how the clock shows.
 To select a short format allows you to have a preselected short format which shows a 12 hour format and am just telling you what time it is.
 Selecting long from the menu will show you the time with seconds and the time zone.
 To have a customizable clock message select custom and then checkboxes to show seconds, pad the hours with zeros or to use a 12 hour format.
 The :guilabel:`Time zone` checkbox will show your your time zone.
 The :guilabel:`Position` drop down says where to put the time zone on the clock.
 The :guilabel:`Format` field changes how the time zone is displayed on your clock.
 To change how the date appears change the :guilabel:`Format` field.

 .. image:: clock-custom.png